bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 ### How about MQTT instead of HTTP GET requests?
 That is on my list.
-For now it will work exactly like my other Github project ['Vbus-Arduino-Domoticz'](https://github.com/bbqkees/vbus-arduino-domoticz).
+For now it works exactly like my other Github project ['Vbus-Arduino-Domoticz'](https://github.com/bbqkees/vbus-arduino-domoticz).

 #### Additional credits
 Sketch is based on the EMS sketches from 'Jvdmeer' from the Nodo forum.